 To summarize, it would be much easier to implement UUID vs URI, which would mean much more vendors on board and easier interoperability and testing because only one variation to test.
 More strict it is, it is easier to implement it.
 Default should be to make it as strict as possible given the requirements.
 CGMES evolution is all about adding rules that make it more strict.

+[Svein Olsen: We are separating CIM CDA and CIM Profiles for a reason.
+I consider UUID a constraint on String and it should therefore belong to the profile.
+We can add a UUID constrain datatype that include the SHACL validation pattern for the RDF based profiles and JSON pattern for the JsonSchema validation and XSD pattern for XSD based validation.]

 IdentifiedObject.mRID, Name.mRID, NameType.mRID and NamingAuthority.mRID are just deprecated and will be left in for old profiles to work.

+[Svein Olsen: If we agree to include cim:Identity we can delete Name.mRID, NameType.mRID and NamingAuthority.mRID .]

 Every description of the names are moved in NameType, so now Name class contains only an attribute name as a string, identity as uuid (represented in a string with strict, one format), and relation to IdentifiedObject and NameType.
 Every attribute which would be repeated is moved into NameType.
 Uniqueness of the Name could be given in the NameType with Boolean attribute, but if there are reasons for the use of relation I have no argument either way.

-NameKind is a work in progress, but it shows promise for standardizing for example the exchanges of signal lists.
+[Svein Olsen: Please provide a use case that this model will solve better than the alternative that are simpler.]NameKind is a work in progress, but it shows promise for standardizing for example the exchanges of signal lists.

+[Svein Olsen: I have updated the description of all the NameKind attributes.]